2KAbhishek/mcp-tdo/README.md

 - Retrieve todo note contents for today, tomorrow, or any date offset
 - Search across all notes for specific content
 - List all pending todos across all your notes
+- Get count of pending todos across all your notes
+- Create new todo notes
 - Mark specific todos as complete
 - Add new todo items to existing note files
 - Fully compatible with the MCP specification